Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 requires terminal strong execution.
 A later eligible strong Hook, even in the same account's chain, causes `LATER_STRONG_HOOK` (-49) at the API call before output or draw-counter mutation.
-The application can handle the error without rejecting its transaction. `ENTROPY_ALLOW_LATER_STRONG_VETO = 1U << 0` explicitly permits subsequent strong Hooks and their ordinary vetoes; other bits are invalid.
-Both modes enforce the same entropy quality and freshness admission.
+The application can handle the error without rejecting its transaction. `ENTROPY_ALLOW_SAME_ACCOUNT_STRONG_VETO = 1U << 1` permits later strong Hooks only on the drawing Hook's installed account; a later foreign-account strong Hook still refuses the draw.
+`ENTROPY_ALLOW_ANY_STRONG_VETO = 1U << 0` permits subsequent strong Hooks on
+any account, including the same account.
+Setting both bits means ANY; other bits are invalid.
+Allowed Hooks retain ordinary veto and skip behavior.
+All modes enforce the same entropy quality and freshness admission.
+Same-account permission trusts the downstream code installed on that account and whoever can replace it.
+Hooks trusted independently of their host account should keep zero flags.
+Untrusted transaction parameters must not choose the policy.
+A broader call cannot clear a prior successful draw's stricter guard.
-Terminal eligibility is planned before strong execution using the dispatch filters and stakeholder order; dynamic skip requests cannot grant permission.
+Terminal Hook/account eligibility is planned before strong execution using the dispatch filters and stakeholder order; dynamic skip requests cannot grant permission.
 The guarantee excludes the drawing Hook's own aborts, shared-resource failures, and failures in base application.
 Value-bearing settlement still requires an